Tips To Keep Your Marriage Thriving

 "I respect you my beloved husband for guiding our family in life and deen.
 For pushing us to always improve upon ourselves and to become better Muslims, so as to attain Jannah inshAllah."

-Those are only a few ways to express your love and to show your spouse that you cherish your life together, appreciate what they do and honor them as your spouse.
-It will make you feel good to know that you’ve made someone you care about feel valued and happy.
-Go ahead, send something right now to your husband or wife and make their day!
+Those are examples that can be tweeked to your form of communication.
+The point is to express your love and show your spouse that you cherish your life together,.
+State how much you appreciate what they do and honor their presence in your life.
+It makes you feel good too knowing you've made the one you care about feel valued and happy.
+Now go ahead and send a text or note right now to your husband or wife and make their day special!

 1. Never say the "D" word